Most prevention and detection tools deliver results via fraud scores. But what do they measure, and how do they work exactly?

 Note that these can be adjusted manually.
-But before tweaking them, it’s important to first get a good understanding of which rules gave these scores.
+But before tweaking them, it’s important to first get a good understanding of which rules give us a fraud score.

 Getting Started With Fraud Detection Rules

-The rules which help calculate fraud scoring can be:
+The rules which help calculate a fraud score can be:

 - Preset by the provider and tailored to your industry

 - Suggested by AI based on historical data

 But when it comes to fraud rules, there is no one-size-fits-all approach.
 One rule might work great to catch fraudsters on a crypto exchange, but fail with iGaming operators.